eFlow Privacy Statement

 11. Questions and Complaints

-If you have any questions or complaints about our use of your personal data, please contact us using the contact details on Page 2 above. (hyperlink to contact details to be included).
+If you have any questions or complaints about our use of your personal data, please contact us using the contact details on Page 2 above.
 Alternatively, TII’s Data Protection Officer may be contacted as follows:

 • by post: Data Protection Officer, Transport Infrastructure Ireland, Parkgate Business Centre, Parkgate Street, Dublin 8, D08 DK10